ELITR/pipeliner/README.md

 ```
 and then from the host machine, run `arecord -f S16_LE -c1 -r 16000 -t raw -D default | nc localhost 5000`, which transmits the audio to the container.
 One upside of this port-based approach is you can start and stop the `arecord` without bringing the whole pipeline down.

+# Development
+There's a `docker-compose.yaml` file included in the repo intended for developmental work.
+It's main use is to bind-mount the Python scripts to the cruise-control image, so the compiled tools are available for debugging when developing.

 # TODO (documentation)
 - metrics